matn7/CS-Notes/src/main/java/java/Java11.md

 - You want to share code among several closely related classes (Animal - with fields name, age...)
-- You expect classes that extend your abstract class to have many common methods or fields or required access modifiers other than public (protected, private).
+- You expect classes that extend your abstract class to have many common methods or fields or required access modifiers other than (public, protected, private).
-- You want to declare non static or non final fields (for example name, age), this enables you to define methods that can access and modify the state of an object (getName, setName).
+- You want to declare non-static or non-final fields (for example name, age), this enables you to define methods that can access and modify the state of an object (getName, setName).
 - When you have a requirement for your base class to provide a default implementation of certain methods but other methods should be open to be overridden by child classes.
 - **Summary:** The purpose of an Abstract class is to provide a common definition of a base class that multiple derived classes can share.

-### Interface
+### Interface.

 - An interface is just the declaration of methods of an Class, it's not the implementation.
 - In an Interface, we define what kind of operation an object can perform.